Co-Mingled Recycling FAQs

 Q. What is the new dry recycling collection model?

-A. Council has opted for a ‘co-mingled’ collection model.
+A. We have opted for a ‘co-mingled’ collection model.

 This means all households will be provided with a 240 litre blue bin in which residents can place all accepted dry recycling material.